mvolkmann/blog/src/rust.md

 stored on the stack or in the heap.
 You just get a reference to it.
 A `String` value has a variable length and is stored in the heap.

+The most common reason for a variable to use the `String` type instead of the `&str` type is so it can "own" it.
+Values of type `&str` cannot be owned by a variable.

 Literal characters (just one) are surrounded by single quotes and have the type `char`.